-In the framework of the H SAF project several soil moisture products, with different timeliness (e.g. NRT, offline, data records), spatial resolution, format (e.g. time series, swath orbit geometry) or the representation of the water content in various soil layers (e.g. surface, root-zone), are generated on a regular basis and distributed to users.
-A list of all available soil moisture products, as well as other H SAF products (such as precipitation or snow) can be looked up on the H SAF website.
-The following Table 2.1 gives an overview of the surface soil moisture CDR and CDR extensions products, which are related to this ATBD.
+Various soil moisture products, with different timeliness (e.g. NRT, offline, data records), spatial resolution, format (e.g. time series, swath orbit geometry) or the representation of the water content in various soil layers (e.g. surface, root-zone), are generated on a regular basis and distributed to users in the framework of H SAF, which represents a facility indented to sustained data production and related services.

+A list of all available soil moisture products, as well as other H SAF products (such as precipitation or snow) can be found on the H SAF website http://h-saf.eumetsat.int/.